Public Relations

 • Web design

 To meet your interests and career goals, you will have opportunities to double major or minor in other areas of study.
 Your academic adviser will help you select the right classes, major(s) or minor(s) that will lead you to a successful career after college.
-Many of our students have chosen to combine a public relations degree with areas such as business, graphic design, theatre, political science, marketing and Spanish.
+Many of our students have chosen to combine a public relations degree with areas such as business management, graphic design, theatre, political science, marketing and Spanish.

 Experiential Learning